 Do you often lack words when you are needed to speak in public?
 Are your verbal and non-verbal skills so poor that you cannot get your message across as effectively as you would like?

-Well, it is time you improved your skills either by finding a mentor or enrolling in public speaking courses.
+Well, it is time you improve your skills either by finding a mentor or enrolling in public speaking courses.
 Being flustered in front of people will make it difficult for you as a business leader.

 Why is Public Speaking Important for Business Leaders?

-If you have ideas why public speaking is important that might be helpful to readers, share them in the comments section below.
+If you have ideas about why public speaking is important that might be helpful to readers, share them in the comments section below.
 Thanks!

 Would you like to contribute a post?